The Courtside Players

 The auditions for wind players are a simple process:

-Drummers will be auditioned at our first rehearsal on Tuesday, September 24 (7:30 ’ 9:30 pm in Jones Hall).
+Drummers will be auditioned at our first rehearsal in Jones Hall (Date and Time to be announced at a later date.).
 During the rehearsal all prospective drummers will be rotated in to perform music of various styles.
 By the end of the rehearsal a determination will be made as to which drummers will be offered a spot.